-Loss of consortium is a claim for damages suffered by the spouse or family member of a person who has been injured or killed as a result of the defendant’s negligent or intentional, or otherwise wrongful acts.
+As part of a personal injury lawsuit, a loss of consortium action is usually a standalone claim brought by the spouse or family member of a person who has been injured or killed as a result of the defendant’s negligent or intentional action.

-But what are those damages exactly?
-The concept is that, as a result of the defendant's actions, the person who was injured or killed cannot provide his or her spouse or family member with the same love, affection, companionship, comfort, society, or sexual relations that were provided before the accident.
-So, the spouse or family member of the person injured has a claim against the third party for those losses.
+The idea is that, as a result of the defendant's conduct, the person who was injured or killed cannot provide his or her spouse or family member with the same love, affection, companionship, comfort, society, or sexual relations that were provided before the accident.
+So, the spouse or family member of the injured person has a claim for those losses.

-Loss of consortium is a type of harm that falls under the category of general damages.
-General damages are non-economic damages, meaning they are losses for which money is only a rough substitute.
+Loss of consortium is a type of harm that usually falls under the category of "general" or non-economic damages, meaning they are losses for which money is only a rough substitute.
 Other examples of general damages include:

-Typically, this type of an award is left to the discretion of the judge or jury.
-However, since this type of damage is difficult to quantify, you will likely have to retain an expert to provide a more precise monetary value for a loss of consortium claim.
+Typically, these kinds of losses (and their monetary value) are left to the discretion of the judge or jury.
+However, since these kinds of damages are also difficult to quantify, you may need to retain an expert to provide a more precise monetary value for a loss of consortium claim.

+Spouses and Partners.
 Historically, only spouses could bring a claim for loss of consortium.
-Many states, however, have recently relaxed this requirement and permit committed partners or same-sex couples to file a lawsuit alleging loss of consortium.
+Many states, however, have relaxed this requirement to permit domestic partners to file a loss of consortium claim.
 The rules are different in each state.

-By bringing a loss of consortium claim, the private and intimate aspects of your marriage will be put at issue.
-So, you should consider whether you are willing to withstand the rigorous questioning -- during deposition and trial -- that the defense attorney will likely bring.
+By bringing a loss of consortium claim, the private and intimate aspects of your marriage or relationship will be put in the spotlight.
+So, you should consider whether you are willing to withstand the rigorous sort of questioning—during deposition and trial—that the defense attorney will likely engage in.